brettmcc/brettmcc.github.io/_pages/about.md

 ## Research

+## Job Market Paper

+Immigrants, Legal Status, and Illegal Trade [available upon request]

+Nearly $2 trillion worth of illegal goods are trafficked across international borders per year, generating violence and other social costs along the way.
+Some have controversially suggested that restricting immigration may reduce trafficking, but data limitations have precluded rigorous analysis of this hypothesis.
+In this paper, I use novel data on nearly 10,000 confiscations of illegal drugs in Spain to study how immigrants and immigration policy affect the pattern and scale of illegal drug trafficking.
+Exploiting the interaction between push and pull forces that drive immigration flows, I generate exogenous variation in the number of immigrants from a given foreign country living in each Spanish province.
+I find that a 10% larger population of immigrants from a given foreign country relative to the mean raises the value of drugs trafficked from the foreign country into a given province by 12%.
+Moreover, this relationship is driven entirely by immigrants without legal status.
+To better understand the role of legal status, I exploit an extraordinary regularization of nearly half a million immigrants in 2005.
+Event study estimates suggest that providing immigrants a path to citizenship diminishes the role immigrants play in drug trafficking.

 ### Publications

 [How Much Are Car Purchases Driven by Home Equity Withdrawal?
 Evidence from Household Surveys](https://brettmcc.github.io/files/MCCULLY_et_al-2019-Journal_of_Money,_Credit_and_Banking.pdf) (with [Daniel J. Vine](https://www.federalreserve.gov/econres/daniel-j-vine.htm) and [Karen M. Pence](https://www.federalreserve.gov/econres/karen-m-pence.htm)), 2019, Vol. 51, No. 5, *Journal of Money, Credit, and Banking*.